felipenandz/BellaArch/README.md

 # Before Start

-#### The Arch is a CAShapeLayer added to a ViewController and needs two UIView's Rect as reference.
-The first one is where the arch will be placed for the first time.
-The second one is the target view where the arch needs to go.
+#### The Arch is a CAShapeLayer and has to be added inside the viewcontroller's layer.
+In the init of BellaArch you need to pass the rect where it will born. after that you add the arch to the viewcontroller's layer keeping the reference it.

-Animate the layer to target calling  .execute(action: .startAnimation)
+Inside the BellaArch layer there is a method called  [Execute] Animate the layer to target calling  .execute(action: .startAnimation)

+By Steps :

-> Import BellaArch inside the document as package
+> Import BellaArch inside the document as module
 > Create [BellaArch]  CAShape Layer
 > Inside the init BellaArch you have to pass the rect where you want the layer to born.
 > keep the reference of the layer